 Curb return radius at street intersections will be designed to accommodate all expected traffic.
 Curb extensions and/or special crosswalk/sidewalk features designed to enhance pedestrian safety may be required to encourage pedestrian usage.
-Minimum curb radii required are as follows:
+Minimum curb radii are 35 ft on all intersections with transit routes and where arterial roads intersect each other.
+All other intersections have a minimum curb radius of 25 ft.